SchrodingerZhu/area-exam-survey/writing/main.typ

 The last point is more of practical values.
 Different forms of reuse analysis are used in both Lean4 and Koka without a unified playground similar to the MMTk project for the Garbage Collection Community @1317436.
 We hope to build up a framework with MLIR, as it provides handy dataflow analysis framework.
 The structured high-level operations can also be helpful when solving problems such as loop invariant hoisting.
 Being multi-leveled, once our IR framework is implemented, it immediately become available for others to utilize.
 Similarly, we may also benefit from the existing `linalg` and `tensor` dialect if we want to expose linear algebra features to our functonal languages.

+An interesting point to explore is whether the reuse analysis can be reformulated to a dataflow problem.
+Each drop operation adds in assignable tokens to the context while each allocation may consume such tokens.
+This assembles the generating and killing sets in iterative dataflow analysis (IDFA).
+In functional programming, the control flow graphs are of DAG forms.
+Therefore, there is no need to solve the problem with IDFA.
+Internalizing RC operations, however, should not be restricted to functional programming, but one may need to think about implications of complex dataflows.
+The bufferization pipeline discussed above may provide hints on implementations but the memory reuse tokens are "nullable" so when joining them across different flows, it may be harder to keep track of the best assignment that maximize the possibility of successful reuse.

+== Locality Implications of Memory Reuse

+At a high-level perspective, memory reuse via RC can potentially reduce the amount of memory blocks that a program needs to access as memory resource is directly handed over to newly allocated objects when feasible.
+Since the amount of memory corelates with the working set size, we should be able to see its effect on locality.

+However, there is no existing quantitive study on how reuse analysis affects the locality of programs.
+There are several difficulties when applying locality analysis to the scenario of memory reuse:
+- Memory reuse is nondeterministic.
+The resource handover only happens if the object reference is exclusive.
+One may need to introduce a probability model to reason about the locality implications of reused memory blocks.
+- Static locality analysis generally favors regular access patterns, such as array and matrices, while reuse analysis may handle large or small objects with different levels of connectivity among them.
+- The exact relation between reuse likelihood and locality can be complicated.
+Having heavily shared objects may reduce the working set size and the chance of reuse in the same time.

+As RC-managed runtime is widely used in many applications including some programs that are sensitive to performance, characterizing how reuse analysis affect the cache behavior can be an interesting point for further exploration.
+Whether memory blocks can be mostly reused or not will differ the working set size of programs.
+Hence, reuse analysis establish a connection between the complexity of the references among objects and the locality metrics of the programs, which provides a new perspective for future research.

+== Security Implications of Memory Reuse
+To reduce overhead of reference counting, reuse analysis further differentiate the fastpaths and slowpaths.
+As such optimization is applied implicity by the compiler, programs may exhibit different behaviors in uncontrolled ways.

+For example, by monitoring allocation frequency, one may be able to tell whether a program is updating a sparse data structure or a dense one.
+Such differences may lead to further information leakage.
+Unlike GC or other deferred approaches, RC-based memory reclamation happens timely, which gives more opportunities for observers to infer the information out of the running programs.

+Currently, reuse analysis is still being adopted into various languages.
+If there is any security-critical program to be implemented with reuse analysis, one may need to study how to mask certain allocation patterns by probabilistically reject a reuse opportunity.
+There may be tradeoff between the performance and the security.

 = Conclusions

-For functional programming, immutability is like a black chocolate, tasty but sometimes bitter.
+For programming languages, immutability is like a black chocolate, tasty but sometimes bitter.
 The referential transparency enforced by immutability simplifies analyses and enables various optimizations.
-However, it also forbids most updates to happen inplace and makes many easy and efficient imperative patterns become complicated and costly in the functional world.
+However, it also forbids most updates to happen inplace and makes many easy and efficient mutable design patterns become complicated and costly in the immutable world.
 We have covered such scenarios in @functional-programming.

 In this survey, we have delved into the studies attempting to solve the performance penalty of immutability without breaking it in visible ways.
-Traditional solutions utilizes static analysis and RC-encoded runtime information to capture the exclusivity of objects and thus enabling inplace updates without breaking the referential transparency assumptions of functional languages.
+Traditional solutions utilizes static analysis and RC-encoded runtime information to capture the exclusivity of objects and thus enabling inplace updates without breaking the referential transparency assumptions.

-Recent progress on RC-based reuse analysis figures out that reference count not only carries out the exclusivity in runtime but the associated operations such as decrement also provide precise spots where static analysis can kick in to reduce overhead and capture memory reuse or inplace update opportunities.
+Recent progress on RC-based reuse analysis figures out that reference counting not only carries out the exclusivity in runtime but also provides precise spots where static analysis can kick in to reduce overhead and capture memory reuse or inplace update opportunities.
 The simplicity of RC runtime also enables efficient wrappers that manipulate imperative data structures in functional ways.

 There is still plenty room to improve with inplace update optimizations.
-In the last part of the survey, we listed some potential solutions to allow local mutability in RC runtime without pollute its simplicity, reduce RC checking overhead in tight loops to enable vectorization, and further reduce heap allocations with stack promotion.
+In the last part of the survey, we have listed some potential solutions to allow local mutability in RC runtime without pollute its simplicity, reduce RC checking overhead in tight loops to enable vectorization, and further reduce heap allocations with stack promotion.
+Locality and security implications demand further investigations.

 High-performance functional language implementation is becoming increasingly important for various communities.
-We believe further improvements on the reuse analysis hold significant values for both academic research and industrial applications, enhancing the efficiency and effectiveness of functional programming languages and delivering better development experience.
+In the meanwhile, functional features such as immutable objects are adopted into more and more languages.
+We believe further improvements on the reuse analysis hold significant values for both academic research and industrial applications, enhancing the efficiency and effectiveness of immutable object management and delivering better development experience.